The 13 Fintech Payments Startups That Are Changing the Way We Pay

-The shift of the physical world to a more digitized community has brought new challenges that the Fintech industry is facing today.
-As more businesses are becoming digital and shifting to online platforms, the need for safe, effective digital solutions continues to grow drastically.
-Fortunately, many Fintech payments startups have already established efficient tools to help the industry, providing seamless and secure payments experiences for everyone.
+The shift from the physical world to a more digitized community has brought new challenges for the fintech industry.
+As more businesses become digital and shift to online platforms, the need for safe, effective digital solutions continues to grow drastically.
+Fortunately, many fintech startups have established efficient tools to help the industry, providing everyone with seamless and secure payment experiences.

 Electronic currencies dominate most countries’ financial systems.
-In the U.S., the physical U.S. currency in circulation is only about one-tenth of the overall money supply, while the rest is in some digital form.
+According to Forbes, the physical U.S. currency in circulation is only about one-tenth of the overall money supply, while the rest is in some digital form.

-The global pandemic created a rapid need for digital services.
-Fewer people are using physical currencies to pay and more people prefer to pay digitally.
+The global pandemic created an immediate need for digital services.
+Fewer people use physical currencies, and more people prefer to pay digitally.
 While this shift in the landscape opened the door for many opportunities, this also presented several new challenges.

 Preferred channel of payment for SME sales (in percentages),The 2020 McKinsey Global Payments Report

-The digital growth of the payments industry did bring new and unique experiences in which we pay, but these rapid changes also led to many concerns centered around payments security and online privacy.
-Ultimately, the rise of mobile payments apps created a demand for these tools and platforms to be safe, reliable, accessible and quick.
+The digital growth of the payments industry has brought new and unique payment experiences.
+Still, these rapid changes also led to many concerns about payment security and online privacy.
+Ultimately, the rise of mobile payment apps created a demand for these tools and platforms to be safe, reliable, accessible, and quick.

 Flutterwave